chintanvijan/Text-from-image/extract/README.md

-Contains file containing function for extracting text from image.
+Package for extracting text from image.